At what age can I start my child in team sports?

 I'm thinking about coaching my child's sports team.
 Is this a good idea?

 Talk to your child first.
 Coaching your child does put more stress on him or her.
-Before choosing to work with any team, coaches are urged to take a class in coaching education.
+Before choosing to work with any team, coaches are urged to take a class in coaching education, first aid, or CPR.
 Children's Hospital offers classes that meet Ohio Department of Education standards for coaches.

 Does my child have to wear safety equipment in practice?

 Yes.
 Athletes have a higher risk of becoming injured in practice than during a game.
 Make sure equipment is worn correctly and is checked for damage after each use.
 Remember, the bigger the crunch, the more pads you need.